frantisekstanko/my-home/README.md

 can be later used for unattended reinstall of this workstation

-Both files can, and should be, commited to your local repository, for backup purposes, for example.
+Both files can, and should be, commited to your local repository;
+for backup purposes, for example.

 #### If you don't like anything